manishoo/ovo/README.md

 Refer to the ```modules/images/``` directory for details.

-## Navigation Contexts
-There are many ways to implement navigation in React apps.
-This sample demonstrates one such technique that allows the app to switch between "stack-based" navigation (which is most appropriate for small screen sizes) and "composite" navigation where multiple panels are visible side by side (most appropriate for larger screen sizes).
-The sample app is able to switch between these two modes as you resize your browser.

-A "navigation context" defines a location in the app.
-Many nav contexts also include state variables (such as the "current selected item") that are related to navigation.
-Nav contexts can be converted to and from deep links, which take the form of a URI.
-More on this below.

-The NavContextStore is responsible for maintaining the current navigation location within the app - and a variable that indicates whether the app is currently using stack-based or composite mode.
-Any changes in navigation must update this store.
-When an update occurs, the top layers of the view hierarchy are notified of the change, and they initiate a re-render if necessary.
-Refer to the views/RootView.tsx file for details.

-The NavContextStore module exposes methods for navigating to a new context.
-See ```navigateToTodoList``` for an example.

 ## Other Useful Modules
 The sample implements several other useful modules that you may want to copy into your project.

-### Styles
+### Theme
-The app/Styles module provides common definitions for colors, fonts, font sizes, etc. It's useful to define these within one place to facilitate app-wide themeing and enforce a consistent design language.
+The app/Theme module provides common definitions for colors, fonts, font sizes, etc. It's useful to define these within one place to facilitate app-wide themeing and enforce a consistent design language.

 ### AppConfig
 The app/AppConfig module provides accessor methods for static configuration information - like platform, app version, development flag, and various paths.
 This is not considered a "store" because the information provided by this module never changes at runtime.